LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 There are complications in thinking about library membership data.

 - Should this include all members or just active members?
 - What does active membership mean?
-In storing data only as long as necessary, should we even keep records for people we don't consider to be active?
+In storing data only as long as necessary, should we keep records for people we don't consider to be active?
 - What activities in libraries require membership?
 - Should we be reducing the number of activities that require membership, such as WiFi usage?
 - With different policies in this area, is it possible to compare membership between different library services?